imablanco/android-guidelines/project_and_code_guidelines.md

 There is no single correct solution for this but using a __logical__ and __consistent__ order will improve code learnability and readability.
 It is recommendable to use the following order:

 1. Constants
-2. Fields
+2. Uninitialized fields
+3. Initialized fields
-3. Constructors
+4. Constructors
-4. Override methods and callbacks (public or private)
+5. Override methods and callbacks (public or private)
-5. Public methods
+6. Public methods
-6. Private methods
+7. Private methods
-7. Inner classes or interfaces
+8. Inner classes or interfaces

 Example: